slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Before you are old, attend as many funerals as you can bear, and listen.
 Nobody talks about the departed’s achievements.
 The only thing people will remember is what kind of person you were while you were achieving."
 -- Kevin Kelly*
+> *"A fanatic is a person who can't change his mind and won't change the subject." -- Winston Churchill*
+> *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself." -- Lisa Kirk*

 -->

 > *"Judge a man by his questions, not by his answers."